bcjaeger/PooledCohort/README.md

 # PooledCohort

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `PooledCohort` is to give researchers who study risk prediction for cardiovascular disease a clean interface to implement the Pooled Cohort Risk prediction equations.
+The goal of `PooledCohort` is to give researchers who study risk prediction for cardiovascular disease (CVD) a unified interface to implement the Pooled Cohort Equations, the PREVENT equations, and other contemporary CVD risk calculators

-*Why do we want to use Pooled Cohort Risk prediction equations?*
+*Why use the Pooled Cohort Risk prediction equations?*

 The 2017 American College of Cardiology and American Heart Association blood pressure guideline recommends using 10-year predicted